Email Icon YouTube Icon LinkedIn Icon Facebook Icon Google Plus Icon Twitter Icon

 What does this mean for your business?

 We believe that Graph Search is helpful for certain kinds of businesses.
 Most of the examples of how to use Graph Search involve businesses like restaurants, retail and some services.
 You can easily imagine how this will benefit restaurant owners and encourage them to solicit likes.
 However, it’s unclear how Graph Search benefits other kinds of businesses.
 People tend to think of search in purely positive ways – find a restaurant, a boutique, a place to dance, etc. In reality people have a lot of interactions with businesses that they might now want to announce to the world.
-Facebook users are far less likely to “like” their bankruptcy attorney or rehabilitation clinic even if the experience was positive.
-We work with a lot of B2B clients.
-I don’t know how many opportunities will be available on Graph Search for businesses that aren’t particularly interested in targeting individual consumers.
+Facebook users are far less likely to “like

 The important of social media marketing is only expanding, and you’ll need certain tools to start and grow your social media campaign.
 According to a study by Network Solutions, LLC and the Robert H. Smith School of Business at the University of Maryland, about one in five small business owners use social media for marketing.
 Professional services businesses, real estate businesses, and the entertainment, food, and lodging industry use more email marketing, and the social services and education sector use more social media and direct mail marketing.